qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/passwordfield.rst

 -----------
 The PasswordField is a special TextField for password input.
 The PasswordField hide the text input.

-The act is the same like the TextField, for more details see: <.:TextField>
+The act is the same like the TextField, for more details see: :doc:`.:TextField`

 Demos
 -----